The good, the BBAD, and $20 breakfast burritos

 Share: Recent polling from BBC, The Economist, and Silver Bulletin, suggests that Donald Trump’s approval rating is at an all time low since his second term, particularly concerning inflation, economy, and immigration.
 The Courier set out to examine how those frustrations may be reflected at Pasadena City College, speaking with students and staff to gauge the campus climate surrounding politics and political discussion.
 Among the concerns raised by PCC students were social issues impacting minorities, low-income communities and queer individuals, alongside rising housing and gas …

-Legislative theater: The billionaire battle for the end of the world
+Judicial Theater: The billionaire battle for the end of the world

 Share: For someone so well-versed in the field of being a billionaire, it is baffling that Musk couldn’t see through Sam Altman’s facade.
 The two are now locked in a court battle, draining each other’s endless amounts of money in the process.
 In 2024, Elon Musk filed a lawsuit against the CEO of OpenAI, Sam Altman, for allegedly changing the original goal of developing AI for the greater good of humanity to make money instead.
-This court battle has become a high-stakes display of legislative …
+This court battle has become a high-stakes display of judicial …

 Penny for your thoughts: ‘I don’t use coins at all’